 Voice/Data/Video Electrical Contractors – these electricians and electrical contractors are also known as integrated building system electricians.
 They work with low-voltage systems like power controls, backup power, wireless networks, fiber optics, telecommunications, and security systems, and more.

-Line Electrical Contractors – this is typically outside work and usually includes high-voltage power for transmission and distribution lines at power plants or similar locations.
+Line Electrical Contractors – this is typically outside electrical work and usually includes high-voltage power for transmission and distribution lines at power plants or similar locations.
 They will make sure that power is getting to homes and buildings.

 Electrical contractors’ tasks vary from those of an electrician.
 While an electrician might work for an electrical contractor, that doesn’t make them the same.